DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 ![Epsilon Greedy](eg.png)

-Here is the visualization for the first 100 visitors, which shows that the third bandit jumped ahead early:
+Here is the visualization for the first 100 visitors, which shows that the third bandit, the 0.65 win rate, jumped ahead early:

 ![Epsilon Greedy (first 100)](eg_100.png)

 ## Optimistic Initial Values

-While `Epsilon Greedy` focused on "exploit" and can end up choosing the second-best version, `Optimistic Initial Value` puts more focus on "explore" (while staying `greedy`).
-The name of this algorithm informs you about what it does: at the start of the experiment, each version is set to have a high expected payoff.
-This ensures that each bandit to be played a fair number of times.
+The `Initial Optimistic Values` is one of my favorites (the other being `Gradient Bandit`) amongst the algorithms discussed in this article.
+While `Epsilon Greedy` focused on "exploit" and can end up choosing the second-best version, `Optimistic Initial Value` puts more focus on "explore" initially, while staying `greedy`, i.e., pick the strategy that shows the highest observed expected value.
+The name of this algorithm informs you about what it does: at the start of the experiment, each version is set to have a high expected payoff, i.e., being "optimistic" about each version.
+This ensures that each of them is played a fair number of times initially.
 As a result, there is no need to set aside 50 visitors to "test the water" in the beginning.
 If we compare `Epsilon Greedy` to English auction where the values go up over time, `Optimistic Initial Value` is like Dutch auction where the values go *down* over time.
 Here is the pseudocode:

 ```
 p_init = 5 # a large value as initial win rate for ALL bandits